 Because it is flammable and is powerful enough to dissolve plastic.

 Lemon juice & Vinegar

 Lemon and vinegar are both very acidic, which is helpful for breaking down nail polish.
-The rubbing alcohol is an optional ingredient, but can help add a little more power to the remover.
-It’s made up of ethanol or ethyl alcohol, so is natural but should still be used with caution, and only ever be used topically.
+The rubbing alcohol is an optional ingredient, but it can help add a little more power to the remover.
+It’s made up of ethanol or ethyl alcohol, so it is natural but should still be used with caution, and only ever used topically.
 Rubbing alcohol is flammable and can be toxic when inhaled, so always use with caution and in a well-ventilated area.

 The effectiveness of this remover can be improved by soaking your nails in hot water for 10-15 minutes beforehand, which can help soften the nail polish.